The Southern Museum’s Jolley Education Center

 The Merci Boxcar is an integral, yet often overlooked piece of Georgia history that has finally found a permanent home at the Museum's Jolley Education Center.

-Known as the “40 & 8” for technically being able to carry 40 men or eight horses during World Wars I and II, the Merci Boxcar was part of the "Gratitude Train" that the people of France sent over upon completion of World War II to thank the United States for aid provided to the battered country.
+Known as the “40 & 8” for being able to carry 40 men or eight horses during World Wars I and II, this Merci Boxcar was part of the "Gratitude Train" that the people of France sent over upon completion of World War II to thank the United States for aid provided to the battered country.

 The boxcar comes to the Museum from the Fulton County branch of “La Societe Des 40 Hommes et 8 Chevaux,” an honor society which began following World War I for American Legion members who went above and beyond their services to the legion.
 The organization had been named after the boxcars as so many veterans were transported through Europe in them.